 Doors and floors and glass

 - Ensure that all glass doors, shower screens and low windows are fitted with safety glass.
+A sticker or decal fixed onto the glass door at your child's eye level will help him or her to see it and avoid banging into it.

 - Ensure that floors which get wet have non-slip surfaces.